 Anyone who knows me knows I have no problems asking for what I want.
 I’m too old to play coy.
-So every year I make a Christmas list and send it to all my friends and family.
+So every year I make a birthday list and send it to all my friends and family.

 In college, I used to get creative and format them as newsletters.
 Now that I have this wonderful platform, I most certainly am using it to make my wants known.
 Much more than wicker baskets or fuzzy beanbag chairs, at the top of my list this year is a desire to support black-owned businesses.

 So I pulled together best gifts for moms who buy black.

 You may not have heard of Queens on Purpose, a black-owned organic beauty company, so let me be the first to tell you about its wonderfulness.
 The company sent me a free gift set featuring its African Black Soap and Paradise Body Butter in exchange for a review, and I’ve been in love with them ever since.
 The $10 body butter is nice and thick like shea butter, and the $5 black soap works perfectly as a chemical-free facial cleanser.
 They both have subdued, natural scents.
 I’m going to need a lifetime supply, family.

 You buy Michelle Obama’s book just because she’s Michelle Obama.
 If she made cookware or speakers, I’d say, buy them all the same.
 The former first lady and advocate for women and girls is sharing in her memoir her struggle with fertility, her trials, tribulations, setups and setbacks.
 I can’t wait to read it.

 I do realize how extremely biased I am, but I’m dropping my web store anyway.
 Why not?
 I’m black, and I happen to think our AKA and matching family apparel is adorable.
 I’m even running a special on custom Greek sweatshirts, so hit me up for options as low as $25.
 If you want even more pink and green options, The Para Girls and Meow and Barks Boutique do not disappoint.